HarryOC493/Intercom-Network/README.md

 This system utilises over 30 raspberry pi's acting as hosts and slaves.

 System overview
-  - One Pi acts as the host, running a LAMP web server and a mysql server.
+  - One Pi acts as the host, running a LAMP web server and a mysql server.<br>
 		The web sever hosts the password protected admin page.
 		On this page faculy can:
 		- Broadcast pre-recorded audio messages,